joshpeterson/summa/book/first_part/treatise_on_man/of_man_who_is_composed_of_a_spiritual_and_a_corporeal_substance:_and_in_the_first_place_concerning_what_belongs_to_the_essence_of_the_soul/prologue.md

 (5) Whether the soul is composed of matter and form?
 (6) Whether the soul is incorruptible?
 (7) Whether the soul is of the same species as an angel?

-* Whether The Soul Is A Body?
-* Whether The Human Soul Is Something Subsistent?
-* Whether The Souls Of Brute Animals Are Subsistent?
-* Whether The Soul Is Man?
-* Whether The Soul Is Composed Of Matter And Form?
-* Whether The Human Soul Is Incorruptible?
-* Whether The Soul Is Of The Same Species As An Angel?